 To ensure that your feathery friends are always well-nourished, Bird Buddy's design makes it super easy to refill the seed container.
-The Bird Buddy seed container holds 4 cups/32oz/1l of bird food, which amounts to approximately 1lb/0.6kg, depending on the type of food you're using.
+The Bird Buddy seed container holds approximately 4 cups/32oz/1l of bird food, which amounts to about 1lb/0.6kg, depending on the type of food you're using.
 The container can be easily accessed with the rear hatch door and refilled at any time with the handy seed scoop.

 Types of bird food you can use